SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 ##### Breaking change in the Alarms, Events, Measurements APIs - required parameters will be introduced

-As announced with [release 10.16](/release-10-16-0/announcements-10-16-0), in a future release, at least one query parameter limiting the affected data will be required to prevent accidental deletion of too many objects during a bulk delete operation.
+As announced with [release 10.16](/release-10-16-0/announcements-10-16-0), in the future, at least one query parameter limiting the affected data will be required to prevent accidental deletion of too many objects during a bulk delete operation.
 This change affects the following APIs:

 * `DELETE /alarm/alarms` requires at least one of the following parameters: `source`, `dateFrom`, `dateTo`, `createdFrom`, `createdTo`
 * `DELETE /event/events` requires at least one of the following parameters: `source`, `dateFrom`, `dateTo`, `createdFrom`, `createdTo`
 * `DELETE /measurements/measurement` requires at least one of the following parameters: `source`, `dateFrom`, `dateTo`

+This change will be implemented after a 6-month period at the earliest.

 ##### Breaking change in the Inventory API - restrictions for a set of properties